-I’m a PhD student at Osaka Metropolitan University, exploring social and political psychology under the guidance of Dr. Yuta Kawamura.
+I’m Cleone (pronounced /klee-OH-nee/), a PhD student at Osaka Metropolitan University, exploring political psychology under the guidance of Dr. Yuta Kawamura.

-My career has unfolded more like a patchwork quilt than a straight line.
+For quite a while, my career’s GPS had been stuck on “recalculating.”
 I started chatting on TV in Toronto, moved on to fixing tech glitches in London, then placed people in firms in Tokyo.
-Along the way, I picked up part-time gigs in Auckland and Munich, while my education took me from Toronto to Berlin, Siena, and now Osaka, each step has peppered my research with some real-world seasoning.
+Along the way, I picked up part-time gigs in Auckland and Munich, while my education took me from Toronto to Berlin, Siena, and now Osaka.
+Each step has peppered my research with some real-world seasoning.

-If you are drawn to the interplay of psychology and politics, and fancy a collaboration or chat, please feel free to reach out.
+If you fancy a collaboration or chat, please feel free to reach out.

 Publications

 I have taken the scenic route back to academia, so my publication list is still in the making.
-Your patience and interest are greatly appreciated as I lay the first stones.
+Your interest is greatly appreciated as I lay the first stones.
 Stay tuned for updates!

 Off the Clock